 Precision has committed significant capital and management resources to developing its CRO business and other new business areas, and Precision intends to continue to devote significant and management resources to new businesses.
 In 2017, Precision provided \$668,000 in financing to Helomics, of which \$500,000 in principal amount has been converted into an equity interest in Helomics and \$168,000 in principal amount is subject to secured notes that remain outstanding.
 In connection with its private offering, in 2018, Precision loaned to Helomics an additional \$907,500 in exchange for an additional secured promissory note.
 See "Precision Management's Discussion and Analysis of Financial Condition and Results of Operations - Recent Developments."
+In December 2018 and January 2019 Precision loaned to Helomics an additional \$235,000 that addends to the original promissory note.
 In addition, in August 2017, Precision entered into a merger agreement with CytoBioscience, which was subsequently terminated in November 2017.
 From July 2017 through November 2017, Precision advanced \$1,070,000 to CytoBioscience in the form of secured notes, which are still outstanding.
-CytoBioscience has indicated in its most recent Form 10-Q filings that they have defaulted on the note; CytoBioscience is three months in arrears on interest payments.
+CytoBioscience has indicated in its most recent Form 10-Q filings that they have defaulted on the note; CytoBioscience is seven months in arrears on interest payments.
+Precision has issued a Demand Notice to CytoBioscience and filed a complaint to recover the debt.
+The companies are negotiating repayment terms.
 It is likely that Precision will make further investments and advances in other businesses as it develops its CRO business and other business models.
 There can be no assurance that any of the outstanding balances of these existing promissory notes or future advances will be repaid.
 Further, there is no assurance that Precision's equity investments in new businesses will result in significant value for Precision.
 Therefore, Precision could invest significant capital in other business enterprises with no certainty when or whether Precision will realize a return on these investments.
 Investments in cash will deplete Precision's capital resources, meaning that Precision will be required to raise significant amounts of new capital.
 There is no assurance that Precision will be successful in raising sufficient capital, and the terms of any such financing will be dilutive to its stockholders.
 Precision may also acquire technologies or companies by issuing stock or other equity securities rather than or in addition to payment of cash, which may have the result of diluting the investment of its stockholders.
 Further, the energy and resources of Precision's officers and personnel are being substantially diverted to these new lines of business, which are unproven.
 If these businesses are unsuccessful or require too great of a financial investment to be profitable, Precision's business may fail regardless of the level of success of Precision's STREAMWAY business.